IBN5101/APx-CS3GD/README.md

 ## How to download and run the project:

-To download the compiled file, go to the [releases page]() and download **"Virtual MB204 project.zip"**:
+To download the compiled file, go to the [releases page](https://github.com/IBN5101/APx-CS3GD/releases) and download **"Virtual.MB204.project.zip"**:

 ![image](/README_images/Instruction01.png)

-Unzip the zip file and you will get a folder called **"Main"**, inside that folder will be the executable:
+Unzip the file and inside it will be the game you are looking for:

 ![image](/README_images/Instruction02.png)